Flavoring the production of Higgs pairs: Collider analysis

 In Fig. \ref{fig:Hbbh_SigplotS1} we show the \textit{signal significance} (for the three scenarios $\textbf{Si}$) as a function of the luminosity and the flavon mass $M_{H_F}$ for the $pp \to H_F\to h b \bar{b}(h\to b \bar{b})$ process.
 We observe that at a 14 TeV $pp$ collider with an integrated luminosity of 3000 fb$^{-1}$, strong sensitivity exists for the various choices of $M_{H_F}$.
 We found that for the range $800<M_{H_F}<950$ GeV a \textit{signal significance} between $3-5.6\sigma$ was obtained.
 Thus, with the arrival of the future HL-LHC, the flavon particle could be discovered if the scenario $S1$ is the one chosen by nature.
+For scenarios $\textbf{S2}$ and $\textbf{S3}$ there is a depletion around 1.2 TeV, and then the significance increases around 1.3 TeV, this can be explained by the slightly better performance of the BDT for the 1.3 TeV mass regarding 1.2 TeV.

 Meanwhile, Fig. \ref{fig:Haabb_SigplotS1} shows the \textit{signal significance} as a function of luminosity and the flavon mass $M_{H_F}$ for the $pp \to H_F\to h b \bar{b}(h\to \gamma \gamma)$ process.
 In this channel, the sensitivity is lower than in the previous one because there is a factor of $10^{-3}$ that suppresses the previous case, such a factor comes from the $\mathcal{BR}(h\to \gamma\gamma)\sim 10^{-3}$.
 However, considering that a future 100 TeV collider is a possibility \cite{HL-lhc2}, it is important to note that our calculations estimate that for a luminosity of 30 ab$^{-1}$, the sensitivity could reach up to 5$\sigma$.